tviitanen/introduction-to-web-development/README.md

 ## GRADING

-- Report is written carefully and contains all the important staff.
+- Report is written carefully and contains all the important stuff.
 2p
 - Game has clear plot and function (collect stars/points).
 Game gets harder further you keep playing since the amount of bomb increases in each round.
 4p
 - Application works on most used browsers (Chrome, Firefox, Edge).
 2p
 - Application is responsible and all the files are not in the same folder (no minus points).